skamsie/hs-weather/README.md

 ### Credits

-Weather data: [Yahoo Weather API] (https://developer.yahoo.com/weather/).
+Weather data: [Yahoo Weather API](https://developer.yahoo.com/weather/).
 It does not require an api key.
 Icons by RNS, Freepik, Vectors Market, Yannick at http://www.flaticon.com